-In 2016, the General Assembly convened on five occasions.
-The main subjects examined by the General Assembly on which it took decisions were: the annual report and the appropriation of 2015 surplus, the discharge of members of the Board of Directors and the Management for the financial year 2015, reappointment of the External Auditor for the financial year 2016, the maximum amounts of borrowings which may be concluded, the updated organization regulations, modification of the statutes and the partial renewal of the Board of Directors.
+In 2017, the General Assembly convened on five occasions.
+The main subjects examined by the General Assembly on which it took decisions were: the annual report and the appropriation of 2016 surplus, the discharge of members of the Board of Directors and the Management for the financial year 2016, reappointment of the External Auditor for the financial year 2017, the maximum amounts of borrowings which may be concluded, the updated organization regulations and the partial renewal of the Board of Directors.